LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 The `Create` method entails lazy evaluation, which is a very important part of Rx.
 It opens doors to other powerful features such as scheduling and combination of sequences that we will see later.
 The delegate will only be invoked when a subscription is made.
 So in the `ReadFileLines` example, it won't attempt to open the file until you subscribe to the `IObservable<string>` that is returned.
 If you subscribe multiple times, it will execute the callback each time.
 (So if the file has changed, you can retrieve the latest contents by calling `Subscribe` again.)

 As an exercise, try to build the `Empty`, `Return`, `Never` & `Throw` extension methods yourself using the `Create` method.
-If you have Visual Studio or [LINQPad](http://www.linqpad.net/) available to you right now, code it up as quickly as you can.
+If you have Visual Studio or [LINQPad](http://www.linqpad.net/) available to you right now, code it up as quickly as you can, or if you have Visual Studio Code, you could create a new [Polyglot Notebook](https://code.visualstudio.com/docs/languages/polyglot).
+(Polyglot Notebooks make Rx available automatically, so you can just write a C# cell with a suitable `using` directive, and you're up and running.)
 If you don't (perhaps you are on the train on the way to work), try to conceptualize how you would solve this problem.

 You completed that last step before moving onto this paragraph, right?
 Because you can now compare your versions with these examples of `Empty`, `Return`, `Never` and `Throw` recreated with `Observable.Create`: